(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 Veterans and military historians can share with you many locations.
 They will also give you helpful information about the area and you can learn a lot from their experience.
 They may also go with you to the site to give you a hand.

-In addition to that, they may help you get a permission to metal detect (if it is required) since they’re historians or veterans and they have good relationships with the officials and the army.
+In addition to that, they may help you get a permission to metal detect (if it is required) since they’re historians or veterans and they have good relationships with the authorities.

 Locals are a very important source of information they can tell you about the crashes they witnessed.

-You can take a look at the official records of the sheriff’s office, the fire station, and the local museums.
+You can take a look at the official records, the fire station, and the local museums.

 If you know other sources of information, please share them with us in the comment’s section below.